gardener/machine-spec/spec.md

 ##### Available Services

 * Plugin Packages MAY support all or a subset of CMI services; service combinations MAY be configurable at runtime by the Plugin Supervisor.
-  * A plugin MUST know the "mode" in which it is operating (e.g. node, controller, or both).
   * This specification does not dictate the mechanism by which mode of operation MUST be discovered, and instead places that burden upon the VM Provider.
 * Misconfigured plugin software SHOULD fail-fast with an OS-appropriate error code.

 ##### Linux Capabilities

-* Plugin Supervisor SHALL guarantee that plugins will have `CAP_SYS_ADMIN` capability on Linux when running on Nodes.
 * Plugins SHOULD clearly document any additionally required capabilities and/or security context.

 ##### Namespaces